manjotpadda13/Manjot-Note-Taker/README.md

 ![Existing notes are listed in the left-hand column with empty fields on the right-hand side for the new note’s title and text.](./Assets/11-express-homework-demo-01.png)

 ![Note titled “Balance accounts” reads, “Balance account books by end of day Monday,” with other notes listed on the left.](./Assets/11-express-homework-demo-02.png)

+## DESCRIPTION & USAGE
+This application was designed to give users a place to store notes to help them organize their thoughts and to keep track of tasks they need to complete.
+It is powered by Express and JavaScript and implements a database using a json file (db.json) to save and retrieve data.
+I was responsible for connecting the backend and frontend of this application.This application is powered by Express meaning for it to function properly, there needs to be a server running in the background.
+To start the server, navigate to the directory of the application, install all dependencies (npm i), then type the command npm start (or node index.js).
+A message should then display in the command line saying "App listening at http://localhost:3001 🚀".
+Once the server is running, then navigate to the front end of the application directly from the command line by holding command and clicking the link

+## Screen recording of application functionality

+## Screenshots

+## Features

+Features of this application include the users ability to retrieve and save notes from/to a mock database.json file which will persist on page load unless deleted.